jerseycheese/BootHillGM/Docs/UserStories.md

   - Status: Open
   - Priority: Medium

-[BUG-004] Narrative Display UX Issue
-  - Description: New AI messages are not automatically visible to the user.
-  - Steps to Reproduce:
-    1. Engage in a conversation with the AI that generates multiple messages.
-    2. Observe the scrollable area after each AI response.
-  - Expected Behavior: View should automatically scroll to show the latest AI message at the top.
-  - Actual Behavior: User must manually scroll to see new messages.
-  - Status: Open
-  - Priority: Medium

 [BUG-005] Incomplete Game State Restoration
   - Description: Some elements of the game state are not properly restored when loading a saved game.
   - Steps to Reproduce: